Marine Gate: History

 World War II broke out soon after Marine Gate was completed.
 Not all flats were let at first, and empty ones were commandeered by the Navy to accommodate personnel based at the Mining and Torpedo School established in the nearby Roedean School (known during the war as HMS Vernon).
 The Royal Air Force also established a lookout post at Marine Gate.
-Its strategic importance, and its proximity to Brighton's main gasworks and the cliffs, made it a target for bombing and other attacks.
+Its proximity to Brighton's main gasworks and the cliffs gave it collateral damage from bombing and other attacks.
 More generally, Brighton and other south coast areas were susceptible to attack because they were easy targets—close to continental Europe and not strongly defended; spare bombs left over from bombing raids elsewhere in England were often released over the coast; and Hitler considered invading Britain by way of the Sussex coast near Brighton.
 The eastern part of Brighton fared worst, and Marine Gate was the most affected building in the whole town: "very tall, very white and an easy target", it was "strafed with machine gun fire", damaged by explosions at the gas works and bombed more times than any other structure.

 In an attack lasting just 15 seconds on 26 June 1942, Marine Gate was hit by 22 shells fired by two Messerschmitt Bf 109 aircraft, and was further damaged by fire from the gasometer which exploded at the same time.
 On 29 August 1942, machine gun bullets and a bomb caused serious damage.
 One resident, Claudette Mawby (a Hollywood child star as one of The Mawby Triplets), was killed when she was blown to the bottom of the building's lift shaft by the blast.
 Most of the building's windows were shattered.
 Brighton's worst air raid, on 25 May 1943, affected Marine Gate badly.
 A large bomb passed through one adjacent building and exploded in another, just missing some workmen.
 Soon afterwards, three bombs were aimed at the block.
 One cut through the building at fourth-floor level, destroying three flats and leaving its fin stuck in the floor of one; a second bounced off a patch of wasteland and hit a house before cutting right through Marine Gate, exploding on the road outside; and the third broke every window when it exploded at the southeast corner at ground-floor level.
 There was also fire damage from another explosion at the gasworks.
 No residents died, but many were injured, and the artist Percy Shakespeare (who was serving in the Royal Navy and was based at HMS Vernon at nearby Roedean School) was killed as he walked past Marine Gate.
 After this attack, all residents were evacuated and the building was left unrepaired.
 Another raid on 23 February 1944 caused more damage: Marine Gate was hit by one of several bombs dropped that night.